mbertucci47/keytheorems/keytheorems-ideas.md

 - [x] What about \zlabel and other "label" commands in restated theorem?
 Should there be an interface for disabling them?
 - [ ] unless-unique more general: https://tex.stackexchange.com/a/705572/208544
-- [ ] Rename "preheadhook" etc. to "prehead"?
+- [x] Rename "preheadhook" etc. to "prehead"?
+Answer: no, prehead sounds like a skip amount
 - [ ] \listofkeytheorems does not print restated theorems.
 Should an option be added to do this?
 No, right?
 - [x] Language support?
 At least for list of theorems title